 The Association of Women in Finance (AWF) is a non-profit organization dedicated to supporting the advancement of women in the field of finance.
 We are executives, bankers, lawyers, accountants, analysts, investment professionals, actuaries, venture capitalists, insurers, and entrepreneurs.
 We work in both private and public practice across a wide range of industries.
-Our mandate is to encourage female finance professionals to claim their seats at the boardroom table.
-Since 1996, we have been honouring the success of women in finance, supported their advancement throughout their careers, and served as a convener of knowledge.
+Our mission is to encourage women to enter and advance in the field of finance; involve, connect, and develop women in the business community; and to recognize and endorse women in finance who have achieved excellence.
+Since 1996, we have been honouring the success of women in finance, supporting their advancement throughout their careers, and serving as a convener of knowledge.